 *** Lesson Details ***

-Lessons consist of breath and body work, vocal warm-ups and exercises, and work on songs.
+Lessons consist of breath and body work, vocal warm-ups and exercises, followed by in-depth work on songs.

 These skills can help any singer become more aware of their voice and how their body works as an instrument.
 Students are trained, like an athlete, to build up vocal strength and stamina to sing songs and styles of their choice.

-In addition to private lessons I host student voice recitals twice a year.
+In addition to private lessons I also host biannual student voice recitals.
 Performing in the recitals is not required but encouraged.
-This gives students the opportunity to perform in front of family and friends and to share their lovely voice with others!
+This is a great opportunity for students to gain performance experience and sing in front of family and friends!

 *** Studio Equipment ***